lukecav/awesome-woocommerce/README.md

 * [Performance](#performance)

 ## Handy Code Snippets and Plugins
+* [Product Reviews and Ratings for WooCommerce](https://wordpress.org/plugins/sparrow/) - Collect product reviews on autopilot and boost conversions & increase organic CTR with star ratings in Google.
 * [WC Map Guest Orders and Downloads](https://wordpress.org/plugins/wc-map-guest-orders-and-downloads/) - Maps WooCommerce guest orders and downloads to an account with the same e-mail on account creation or login.
 * [Quantity Before Add to Cart and Product Update](https://gist.github.com/lukecav/b31f856daaa8c726ea24472b5792166b) - Quantity Before Add to Cart and Product Update.
 * [How to Find Product by SKU in WooCommerce](https://www.skyverge.com/blog/find-product-sku-woocommerce/) - How to Find Product by SKU in WooCommerce.